Nightmares a Window into the Troubled Mind

 We do experience imaginal thinking when our minds are in trouble.
 We also do experience images in the form of dreams and nightmares when sleeping.

-We tend to dream and have nightmares and wake up in the middle of the night.
 Though we dream about good things like flying, getting rich, and having fun, sometimes we get nightmares in which we feel terrified, experience horrific mental images during sleep, and so on.

-While dreams can be described as certain feelings, imaginations, or ideas that involuntarily arise in the mind during different stages of sleep, nightmares are known to be unpleasant dreams which may cause despair, terror, sadness, and anxiety.
-We gain knowledge about the underlying situation in life in the form of vision from an illumination of the subconscious mind through dreams and nightmares.
+• We gain knowledge about the underlying situation in life in the form of vision from an illumination of the subconscious mind through dreams and nightmares.

-Mythological concepts and descriptions come to many people when it comes to terrifying dreams.
+• Mythological concepts and descriptions come to many people when it comes to terrifying dreams.
 We are trapped in a lifelong dream inflicted onto the mind by external reflection and daily experiences.

 Bad dreams often happen during the stage of sleep known as rapid eye movement (REM).
 The exact reason for such dreams is not known.

-Facts about terrifying dreams.
-Nightmares can be triggered by many factors, including:
+Nightmares can be triggered by many factors.

 • Stress or anxiety.